-Palliative medicine- also called supportive care or palliative care - focuses on providing patients with relief from the symptoms, pain, and stress of a serious illness.
+Palliative medicine- also called supportive care or palliative care – focuses on providing patients with relief from the symptoms, pain, and stress of a serious illness.
 The goal of palliative care is to improve the quality of life for patients and their families with a patient and family-centered approach.
-Learn more about our palliative medicine services here
+Contact Palliative Medicine at (406) 751-6725.

 Cancer Support Services

 Logan Health Cancer Support Services provides a full range of support services for youth and adults affected by cancer.
 It takes a community to build a place for people affected by cancer.
 We count on working with the community as donors and volunteers to implement this important work.

 - Cancer Guide to Services

 - Staying Active Through Cancer Treatment

 - Oncology Specialty Pharmacy